 Lobster rolls are all the rage, and for damn good reason (it’s because they’re delicious).
 Pardon the pun, but there’s also a catch — they’re crazy expensive.
-If you don’t know what a lobster roll is — or you’re imagining a sort of dumpling-style treat, a muffin-like thing with lobster meat baked right in, or something else entirely — then read on, as we’re about to break down what this treat is and how you can make them at home without breaking the bank.
+If you’re not familiar with lobster rolls — or you’re imagining a sort of dumpling-style treat, a muffin-like thing with lobster meat baked right in, or something else entirely — then read on, as we’re about to break down what this treat is and how you can easily make them at home without breaking the bank.

-- Approx. 1 lb cooked lobster, cut into chunks (and cooled if cooked fresh)
+- Approx. 1 pound cooked lobster, cut into chunks (and cooled if cooked fresh)

 - 4 hot dog buns (or fancy rolls, if you prefer), Toasted

 - Mix mayo and celery.

 - Portion out 0.25-pound lobster meat into each roll.

 - Spread on mayo and celery mix.

 - Salt and pepper to taste.